deslee/le3-gatsby/content/pages/about.md

 ---
-title: 'About Me'
+title: 'About Mr'
 slug: 'about'
 ---
 # Hi, I'm Desmond

 I'm a Software Engineer from Dallas, Texas.
 This site is a place to talk about all the things I love.

-## Some random things about me
+## About Me

-* I graduated from The University of Texas at Dallas
+* I graduated from The University of Texas at Dallas.
 * I'm learning how to play the ukulele.
 * I love sandbox games.
 I've logged over 200 hours on Starbound, Kerbal Space Program, and Skyrim combined.
 * I have a brown tabby cat!